4gatepylon/SyntheticLanguages/README.md

 - Languages that are subsets of existing languages (such as english), maybe even animal sounds or something else

 Please feel free to collaborate and add new ideas!
 PRs are welcome!
 Help from linguists and others with deep language would also be appreciated.

+# Documentation
+We are using `mkdocstrings` and `mkdocs`.
+Deploying is as easy as `mkdocs gh-deploy`.
+Configuration and docs are in `docs/` and `mkdocs.yml`.
+Please read the tutorials (https://www.mkdocs.org/getting-started/ then https://mkdocstrings.github.io/python/usage/) to understand how this works.

+# Setting up Environment
+The easiest way to do this right now is simply to do `python3 -m venv .venv && source .venv/bin/activate && pip3 install .`.
+It should install all the requisite dependencies and you should be ready to go.
+More tutoirals on jupyter and docker deployments will be shown here later.